-For years afterwards, wild camels continued to be spied roaming in the desert, especially in southern Arizona.
+For years afterward, wild camels continued to be spied roaming in the desert, especially in Arizona.
 Along with these real sightings, a number of legends and tales began regarding these ugly beasts of burden.
 The most popular is the tale of a camel known as the Red Ghost.

 There was much speculation as to who the mysterious dead rider the camel had carried for several years might have been.
-One tale alleges that the rider was a young soldier, who was afraid of the camels, and therefore, was having much difficulty in learning how to ride them.
+One tale alleges that the rider was a young soldier who was afraid of the camels, and therefore, was having much difficulty in learning how to ride them.
 In order to teach him how, his fellow soldiers tied him to the top of the beast, determined that he would get over his fear.
-They then hit the camel on the rump and the beast took off running.
+They then hit the camel on the rump, and the beast took off running.
 Though the soldiers pursued the camel and his rider, the red beast easily outpaced them and escaped into the desert.
-Neither the camel, nor his helpless rider, were ever seen again.
+Neither the camel nor his helpless rider was ever seen again.

 Yet another legend of a ghostly camel also persists.
 This camel belonged to a prospector named Jake, who had purchased three camels from the Army at the public auction.
 Though his camels were every bit as ornery as the soldiers had described them, he spent much time caring for them and had nothing but praise for his beasts of burden.